HP seeks stability in 2012 after rocky year

 | SAN FRANCISCO

-SAN FRANCISCO Hewlett-Packard Co will ramp up spending on research, sales and turning around its flagging services arm in 2012, after its fourth quarter profits fell nearly 91 percent on weak computer sales.
+SAN FRANCISCO Hewlett-Packard Co will ramp up spending on research, sales and turning around its flagging services arm in 2012, after its fourth-quarter profit fell nearly 91 percent on weak computer sales.

-But although better-than-expected quarterly results suggested the storied Silicon Valley was finding its feet after a tumultuous year, executives said its turnaround effort will entail major -- and as yet unquantified -- investments in research and development and in expanding personnel and internal systems.
+Better-than-expected quarterly results suggested the storied Silicon Valley company was finding its feet after a tumultuous year, but executives said its turnaround effort will entail major -- and as yet unquantified -- investments in research and development and in expanding personnel and internal systems.

 Whitman also warned of serious challenges to growth from a worsening external environment, including dwindling demand from Europe.
 Flooding in Thailand has choked off the supply of hard drives, driving up prices for the crucial components in personal computers.